 Butter: You can use salted or unsalted butter.
 If using salted butter, only use ½ teaspoon of salt.

-Lemon Sugar Cookie Bars: Instead of adding the almond extract, add 1 Tbsp of lemon juice, and a couple teaspoons of lemon zest.
+Lemon Sugar Cookie Bars: Skip the almond extract and use 1 tbsp of lemon juice and a couple teaspoons of lemon zest in the cookie dough.

-Christmas Sugar Cookie Bars: Top with Christmas sprinkles or crushed candy canes.
+Christmas Sugar Cookie Bars: Use food coloring to dye the frosting red or green then sprinkle with Christmas sprinkles or crushed candy canes.

 Nutrition